linda-f/linda-f/README.md

 ###

-<p align="left">✨ Creating bugs since January 2024.<br>📚 I just completed a half year Web Dev Bootcamp and am now looking for a job opportunity in this field.<br>🎯 Goals: Having fun while learning new things. <br>🎲 Fun fact: I come from a landlocked country but I like the sea more than mountains.</p>
+<p align="left">✨ Creating bugs since January 2024.<br>📚 I got into coding through a bootcamp.
+I am still involved, however I work a lot more with CMS like Wordpress now.<br>🎯 Goals: Having fun while learning new things. <br>🎲 Fun fact: I come from a landlocked country but I like the sea more than mountains.
+That's why I am currently in Australia doing a Divemaster qualification.</p>

 ###